The Miracle (album)

-The Miracle is the thirteenth studio album by the British rock band Queen, released on 22 May 1989 by Parlophone Records and Capitol Records in both the United Kingdom and the U.S. respectively, where it was the band's third and final studio album to be released on latter label, and their first studio album on the former label.
+The Miracle is the thirteenth studio album by the British rock band Queen, released on 22 May 1989 by Parlophone and Capitol Records.
 The album was recorded following Brian May's marital problems and Freddie Mercury's HIV diagnosis in 1987.
 Recording started in January 1988 and lasted for an entire year.
 The album was originally going to be called The Invisible Men, but three weeks before the release, according to Roger Taylor, they changed the name to The Miracle.
 It was also the last Queen album with a photo of all four members on the front cover.

 The album reached number one in the UK, Austria, Germany, the Netherlands, and Switzerland, and number 24 on the US Billboard Top Pop Albums chart.
 AllMusic would name The Miracle as Queen's best album of the 1980s, along with The Game.
-It would prove to be the band's penultimate album to be released in Freddie Mercury's lifetime, as he died on 24 November 1991, nine months after their next album, Innuendo, was released.